 Grammar 101 if you are in college but have trouble with basic English writing?
 Did you never learn English grammar in high school?
 Do you not really know what makes a complete sentence?
-If so, this may help.
-It's a draft of a work in progress, so corrections and suggestions are more than welcome.
-After you master this, go on to Social Science Writing Style.
+If so, this is for you!
+PDF version or buy the booklet on Amazon.com.

 I wrote these 10 rules of writing.
 If you're turning in a final paper, why not follow them?